themindfulbit/td/_content/1-episodes/2013-11-29-057-reinventing-yourself-with-merlin-mann.md

 * [RotL FAQ](http://www.merlinmann.com/rotl-faqs/)
 * [Unoffical Supertrain Trailer](https://vimeo.com/51833520)

-> {{ theme:partial src="aside-header" voice="potatowire" text="Producer's Note" }}
+> {{ theme:partial src="aside-header" voice="gabe" text="Gabe's Note" }}
 >
 > John and Merlin are trying to help you .
-Especially, if you think you don't need their help.
+Especially if you think you don't need their help.
 See: that's part of the problem ...
 >
 > There's really no excuse for missing the supplemental material over at the [official Tumblr](http://rotl.tumblr.com) site.